-- 11. Install the radiator cap. - 12.
-Start the engine and let it idle for several minutes.
+- 12. Start the engine and let it idle for several minutes.
 Stop the engine and allow it to cool.
 Check the coolant level in the radiator.
 If it is low, add more coolant until it reaches the top of the radiator.
-Repeat as necessary.

-- Fill the coolant reservoir with coolant up to the upper limit. - Install the coolant reservoir cap and check for coolant leaks.
+Repeat as necessary. - 13.
+Fill the coolant reservoir with coolant up to the upper limit. - 14.
+Install the coolant reservoir cap and check for coolant leaks.
 If any leaks are found, have your dealer check the cooling system. - 15.
 Reinstall the front access cover.